Olympiodorus of Thebes: Influence

-Zosimus, writing his New History at the turn of the fifth and sixth centuries, provides the fullest version of Olympiodorus' history, though he used only one fifth of it, and omitted some details used by Sozomen.
-Initially his history, based on the work of Eunapius, concentrated on the Eastern Empire; however he switched to the west, paraphrasing Olympiodorus, who was “the almost exclusive source” for his last chapters (Chapters 5.6-6.13).
+Zosimus, writing his New History at the turn of the fifth and sixth centuries, provides the fullest version of Olympiodorus's history, though he used only one fifth of it, and omitted some details used by Sozomen.
+Initially his history, based on the work of Eunapius, concentrated on the Eastern Empire; however he switched to the west, paraphrasing Olympiodorus, who was "the almost exclusive source" for his last chapters (Chapters 5.6-6.13).
 Zosimus maintains Olympiodorus's practice of providing geographical detail, giving distances in Roman miles, and a chronology using consular dating:

-”the Vandals, uniting with the Alani and the Suevi, crossed" the Alps in “the three passes, which form the passage from Italy into Celtica, commonly termed the Cottian, the Pennine, and the Maritime Alps…Arcadius being in his sixth consulate and Probus was his colleague”: A "report had been circulated at Rome, that the emperor Arcadius was dead, which was confirmed after the departure of Arcadius for Ravenna.
+"the Vandals, uniting with the Alani and the Suevi, crossed" the Alps in "the three passes, which form the passage from Italy into Celtica, commonly termed the Cottian, the Pennine, and the Maritime Alps…Arcadius being in his sixth consulate and Probus was his colleague": A "report had been circulated at Rome, that the emperor Arcadius was dead, which was confirmed after the departure of Arcadius for Ravenna.
 Stilico being at Ravenna while the emperor was at a city of Aemilia, called Bononia, about seventy miles distant".